mattyCharitan/mattyCharitan/README.md

 # Matty Charitan 👨‍💻
 💼 [LinkedIn](https://www.linkedin.com/in/mattycharitan/)

-Passionate software engineer with a strong foundation in Mahat Software Engineering, achieving a GPA of 95.
-My dedication to learning and adaptability to new technologies drive to enhance my skills.
-Proficient in a range of languages including C, C++, C#, Java, Python, and Node.js.
+Mahat Software Engineering Graduate with a GPA of 95, currently in Kematek's bootcamp.
+I am self-learning and passionate about the field.
+I have experience with a wide variety of languages and technologies. seeking a position where I will be able to contribute, learn, and grow.

 ## Projects
 - **ATTENDANCE SYSTEM**
   - Developed a state-of-the-art system employing facial recognition for classroom attendance.